yneo918/multi_robots/sim/README.md

 ## Overview

 The simulation environment is used for quick testing of algorithms and provides a visual representation of robots state to make it easier to analyze and debug.
-The simulation environment uses Rviz2 the Ros2 standard packages associated with it.
+The simulation environment uses Rviz2 and the Ros2 standard packages associated with it.
 Control of the simulation robots follows the same structure as the physical robots taking in a velocity command as input and outputing its pose in (x, y, 0).
 The simulation robots assume an ideal response to the velocity command and update there pose accordingly.

 ## File Structure
 The following shows the file structure of sim with the most important files labeled with comments.